The Top 10 Best Abdominal Exercises Part 2

 Keep your legs straight, at least 10 inches off the floor throughout the exercise.
 If you feel too much tension in the lower back, raise your legs higher off the ground.

-To integrate these exercises into a 5 day split workout routine, pick one different exercise each day and do 3-5 sets.
-Try to alternate targeting rectus abdominus and obliques.
+To integrate these best abdominal exercises into a 5-day split workout routine, pick one different exercise each day and do 3-5 sets.
+Try to alternate targeting the rectus abdominus and obliques.

-To integrate these exercises into a 3 day full body workout routine, pick two to three different exercises each day and do 2-3 sets of each.
+To integrate these exercises into a 3-day full body workout routine, pick two to three different exercises each day and do 2 to 3 sets of each.
 Consider performing the exercises as one giant superset with little to no rest between sets.

 Remember to train your lower back in addition to your abs.
-You can use the 5 best hamstring exercises to do that.
-I have to get around to writing a 5 best lower back exercises one of these days.
+You can use the 5 best hamstring exercises to do that, and we also have a list of the best lower back exercises as well.

 That concludes the 10 best exercises for abs part 2.
-Stay tuned for part 3 in a couple days and you will have all 10 exercises to add to your arsenal.
+Check out part 3 in the link below and you will have all 10 best abdominal exercises to add to your arsenal.

 Share the Swole!